quicwg/ops-drafts/draft-ietf-quic-manageability.md

 # Features of the QUIC Wire Image {#sec-wire-image}

-In this section, we discuss those aspects of the QUIC transport protocol that have an impact on the design and operation of devices that forward QUIC packets.
+This section discusses those aspects of the QUIC transport protocol that have an impact on the design and operation of devices that forward QUIC packets.
-Here, we are concerned primarily with the unencrypted part of QUIC's wire image
-{{WIRE-IMAGE}}, which we define as the information available in the packet header in each QUIC packet, and the dynamics of that information.
+This section is therefore primarily considering the unencrypted part of QUIC's wire image {{WIRE-IMAGE}}, which is defined as the information available in the packet header in each QUIC packet, and the dynamics of that information.
 Since QUIC is a versioned protocol, the wire image of the header format can also change from version to version.
 However, the field that identifies the QUIC version in some packets, and the format of the Version Negotiation Packet, are both inspectable and invariant {{?QUIC-INVARIANTS=I-D.ietf-quic-invariants}}.

 This document describes version 1 of the QUIC protocol, whose wire image is fully defined in {{QUIC-TRANSPORT}} and {{?QUIC-TLS}}.
 Features of the wire